 Amos Lacobie, Adam's son, recalls (during an oral history, taken in the 1980s), that Hillaire and Marie died quite young (in approximately 1898, according to another source, Adam's granddaughter Nita), and the children had a hard time making it by themselves.
 The older children took care of the younger ones, with help from relatives and friends.

 There are records on several of these children's families on down, especially Houston, Adam, Alphonse, and Hypolite (Paul), but I'll concentrate on my great-grandfather, Lee Lacobie.
-Lee married Angel (or Angela) Bergeron, and children included: Octavia, Wallace, Mildred, Eunice, Annie Mae (notice all the daughters), and also sons Wilson and Lawless Adam Lacobie, my grandfather.
+Lee married Angel (or Angela) Bergeron, and children included: Octavia, Wallace, Mildred, Eunice, Annie Mae (notice all the daughters), and also sons Wilson, Stephen, and Lawless Adam Lacobie, my grandfather.
 In the 1920 census, this family was living in Sulphur, La, just outside of lake Charles.

 Lawless married Velma Arsement (of which there's a very interesting, clear history to the original Cajuns, the French-Canadians that were kicked out of Canada.
 See my notes on the Arsement family), and they had three children: Shirley, Lester Larry Lacobie, and Brenda.
 They lived most of their life in Port Arthur, Texas, moving there in the 1920s in response to the oil boom started by Spindletop oil wells, near Beaumont, Texas.